Geraint Rees: Education

+Geraint Rees was born in 1967 in Cambridge and educated at Queen Elizabeth Grammar School, Wakefield and Bradford Grammar School.
 Rees received his Bachelor of Arts degree in the Medical Science Tripos in 1988 from the University of Cambridge where he was an undergraduate student of Gonville and Caius College, Cambridge.
 He moved to the University of Oxford where he received his Bachelor of Medicine, Bachelor of Surgery (BM BCh) degree in 1991 where he was a student of New College, Oxford.
 He completed his PhD under the supervision of Chris Frith at University College London's Functional Imaging Laboratory in 1999.

 Career and research

 After his PhD, Rees then worked as a postdoctoral fellow in Christof Kochs laboratory at the California Institute of Technology for two years before returning to the Institute of Cognitive Neuroscience at University College London in 2001.
 In 2002 he became a group leader with the award of a Senior Fellowship from the Wellcome Trust.
 His Senior Fellowship was renewed in 2007 and 2012.
 His work has been internationally recognised with the award in 2003 of the Young Investigator Medal of The Organization for Human Brain Mapping.
 In 2007 he was awarded the Experimental Psychology Society Prize and gave the Royal Society Francis Crick Lecture.
 In February 2009 he gave the Goulstonian lecture of the Royal College of Physicians.

-As of June 2022, his work has been cited 23,378 (ISI) or 42,641 Google Scholar times; his ISI H-index is 76, his h-index is 102 and his I10-index is 278.
+As of November 2024, his work has been cited 30,221 (ISI) or 53,726 Google Scholar times; his ISI H-index is 88, his h-index is 114 and his I10-index is 320.